- Publications and resources

 There are a number of CASA forms to complete for an ATPL application or ATPL flight test application.
-To access these, visit the CASA website, click on ‘Publications and resources’ and then select ‘Forms and templates’ from the drop-down menu.
+To access these:

-If you aren’t sure which flight crew licensing form to use, or if you have any questions about the requirements, please contact CASA’s Licensing and Registration Centre on 1300 737 032 or via email at email@example.com
+If you aren't sure which flight crew licensing form to use, or if you have any questions about the requirements, please contact the Client Services Centre.

 To gain approval to conduct ATPL flight tests, you need to meet the requirements in CASR Subpart 61.U.
 An alternative is to apply for a regulation 61.040 approval.